Understanding image motion with group representations: Experiments

-Intriguingly, the saliency maps at any given image pair bear a strong resemblance to the spatiotemporal energy filters of classical motion processing \cite{adelson_spatiotemporal_1985} (and which are known to be optimal for 2D speed estimation in natural scenes under certain assumptions \cite{burge_optimal_2015}).
-We note that these saliency maps do not simply depict the shape of the filters of the first layers, which more closely resemble point detectors, but rather represent the implicit filter instantiated by the full network on this image.
+Intriguingly, these saliency maps bear a strong resemblance to the spatiotemporal energy filters of classical motion processing (\cite{adelson_spatiotemporal_1985}), which are known to be optimal for 2D speed estimation in natural scenes under certain assumptions \cite{burge_optimal_2015}.
+We note that these saliency maps do not simply depict the shape of the filters of the first layers, but rather represent the implicit filter instantiated by the full network on this image.
 When compared across different frames, it becomes clear that the functional mapping learned by the network can flexibly adapt in orientation and arrangement to the image content, unlike standard energy model filters.